Manal-art-coder/portfolio/README.md

 ## Data Projects 📊

-Here are some of the projects I’ve worked on that demonstrate my growing expertise in data analysis.
+Here are some of the projects I’ve worked on that demonstrate my expertise in data analysis.
 These projects focus on data cleaning, analysis, and visualization, with an emphasis on delivering actionable insights.

 ### 1. Marketing Campaign Success Prediction - February 2025